 Summary and Future Directions

-In summary, the CISNE outperformed the MASCC risk index in identifying low risk geriatric cancer patients with febrile neutropenia.
+In summary, the CISNE outperformed the MASCC risk index in identifying low risk geriatric cancer patients with febrile neutropenia in this particular retrospective study.
 It is the tool I would recommend for use in the OHSU CHO clinics and community-based hospital EDs.
 Going forward, I would like to perform a prospective, observational study by having providers apply the CISNE upon patient presentation.
 Then I could follow subjects’ hospital course to assess for tool accuracy.
 Ultimately, I would like the CISNE to be a part of a febrile neutropenia outpatient protocol for the CHO clinics, but in order for that goal to come to fruition, the data is needed first.

 References